aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getFunction() {#getFunction--}

+<b>@deprecated.</b> Please use the 'function' property instead.
 Represents the function used to summarize the PivotTable data field.

 ```javascript
 getFunction() : ConsolidationFunction;